 From the 1970s local and regional, as well as national, government was obliged to respond to increasingly well-organised and vehement community-based campaigns over many of their policies and decisions.
 Partly as a result of this grassroots activism, city and town councils expanded to provide a range of community activities and services.
 The first Citizens Advice Bureau opened in Auckland in 1970, and others followed to form a nationwide network.
 Pensioner housing, crèches, community centres and adventure playgrounds became part of the urban landscape, and councils developed close links with community welfare programmes.

-The Local Government Act 1974 was a systematic legislative attempt to rationalise the host of fiercely independent local government bodies.
-It abolished the historic distinction between urban local authorities (boroughs and towns) and rural authorities (counties), and placed both systems under a network of united councils.
+The Local Government Act 1974 was a systematic attempt to rationalise the host of fiercely independent local government bodies.
+It abolished the historic distinction between urban local authorities (boroughs and towns) and rural authorities (counties), placing both systems under a network of united councils.
 As towns and boroughs expanded to absorb their surrounding rural areas, it was no longer necessary to transfer the newly acquired land from the county to the urban local authority.
-The two types of local authorities finally gained identical voting rights.
+The two types of local authorities were finally given identical voting rights.
 The 1974 act also gave increased powers to the Local Government Commission.

-The fourth Labour government, elected in 1984, and its immediate successors, brought about the most sweeping reforms of local government in more than a century.
+The fourth Labour government, elected in 1984, and its immediate successors, implemented the most sweeping reforms of local government in more than a century.
 Labour had not offered voters a detailed manifesto for local government, and instead developed its proposals during its first term of office.
 It revised the Local Government Commission into a board appointed by the local government minister, Michael Bassett, a former Auckland city councillor.
-A majority vote by residents and ratepayers was then required to overturn the board’s recommendations.
+Only a majority vote by residents and ratepayers could overturn the board’s recommendations.
 In 1989 around 850 single- and multi-purpose local bodies were consolidated into 86 multi-purpose local authorities, including regional councils with broad environmental responsibilities.

-In this period central government services were restructured on principles of privatisation and neo-liberal economic theory, and local authorities faced similar restructuring.
+In this period central government services were restructured on the basis of neo-liberal economic theory, and local authorities faced similar restructuring.
 In the past an elected mayor and councillors had controlled both the long-term policy and day-to-day operational functions of their local authority.
-The town clerk and city engineer were typically the most important paid employees, respectively responsible for the administration and infrastructure of their councils.
-From 1989 a non-elected chief executive officer became the employer of staff, leaving elected councils to focus on issues of policy.
+The town clerk and city engineer were typically the most important paid employees, respectively responsible for administration and infrastructure.
+From 1989 a non-elected chief executive officer became the employer of staff, leaving elected councillors to focus on policy.
 The commercial operations of councils were separated from their non-commercial activities and run as Local Authority Trading Enterprises.

 The Local Government Amendment Act 1996 introduced new and more rigorous financial management of council activities.
 The Local Authorities’ Loans Board was abolished, allowing local authorities to borrow directly from banks and financial institutions.
 They were required to prepare and follow long-term financial strategies – 10-year plans outlining their expected income and expenditure.
 As part of the move towards greater fiscal responsibility, many councils switched from charging a single sum per property in rates, to individual charges for specific services such as water supply, libraries or waste treatment.

-By about 2000 many of the operations of local governments had become businesses.
-Many of their functions, such as operating ports, airports and trading enterprises, were removed from the direct influence of the voting public.
-To counter this loss of democratic control, and encourage greater participation in local body decision-making, the Local Government Act 2002 required local authorities to draw up and publicise long-term council community plans, outlining in detail where their council was heading, how it would fund its activities, and the rules and processes it would apply.
-These plans required the council to pay greater attention to the needs and preferences of its citizens, while giving communities information to participate actively in local democracy.
+By about 2000 many of the operations of local authorities had become businesses.
+Many of their functions, such as running ports, airports and trading enterprises, were removed from the direct influence of the voting public.
+To counter this loss of democratic control, and encourage greater participation in local body decision-making, the Local Government Act 2002 required local authorities to draw up and publicise long-term community plans, outlining in detail where they were heading, how they would fund their activities, and the rules and processes they would apply.
+This forced councils to pay greater attention to the needs and preferences of their citizens, while giving community members the information they needed to participate actively in local democracy.

-Georgina Beyer became the world’s first openly transsexual mayor when she was elected mayor of Carterton in the Wairarapa, north of Wellington, in 1995.
-She later became the MP for Wairarapa.
+Georgina Beyer became the world’s first openly transgender mayor when she was elected mayor of Carterton in Wairarapa, north of Wellington, in 1995.
+In 1999 she became the MP for Wairarapa.

-The Local Government Act 2002 also aimed ‘to enable democratic decision-making and action by, and on behalf of, communities’.
+The Local Government Act 2002 also aimed ‘to enable democratic local decision-making and action by, and on behalf of, communities’.
 Any group of local residents could apply to their city or district council to set up a community board.
-In practice, this happened especially in cases where small local authorities, such as the boroughs of Makara or Tawa in Wellington, were to be absorbed within a larger body such as the Wellington City Council.
-The functions of these community boards varied but generally represented the interests of their communities, and considered and reported on matters referred to them by the territorial authority.
-In 2011 there were 143 community boards around New Zealand.
+In practice, this happened most often when small local authorities, such as the Wellington boroughs of Makara and Tawa, were to be absorbed by a larger body such as the Wellington City Council.
+The functions of these community boards varied, but generally they represented the interests of their communities, and considered and reported on matters referred to them by the territorial authority.
+In 2011 there were 143 community boards around the country.

 Local-body politics have provided some of New Zealand’s most memorable political figures.
 Tim Shadbolt, a former student radical, became mayor of Waitematā City in 1983 while working as a concreting contractor.
 He celebrated the win by towing his concrete mixer behind the mayoral car.
 In 1993 Shadbolt became mayor of Invercargill.
-He was re-elected to this position for the seventh time in 2013.
+Defeated in 1995, he was re-elected in 1998 and was still in office in 2020.